-This condition is usually caused by the bones on either side of the nerve pressing together to create pressure on the nerve between them.
-This pinching can cause inflammation and thickening of the nerve leading to pain.
+This condition is usually caused by the bones on either side of the nerve pressing together to create pressure on the nerve.
+This can cause inflammation and fibrous thickening of the nerve leading to pain.

 What Are the Symptoms of a Neuroma?

 Neuromas usually don’t have outward signs you can see on the exterior of your foot like a lump.
 Instead, you’ll experience discomfort between the third and fourth toe of either foot that can include shooting, burning, stabbing or radiating pain.
 It may feel like there is an object in your shoe, tingling, numbness or an odd feeling between your toes.
 Very often, the pain from neuroma will recede when you take off your shoes and massage the affected area.

 What Causes Neuromas?

 The exact cause is unclear, but those with high arches, flat feet or other biomechanical issues that cause instability around the toe joint are more susceptible to developing a neuroma.
 Foot trauma, tight or poorly fitting footwear that compresses the toes like high heels greater than two inches tall can lead to a neuroma.
 Slip on shoes are also a possible culprit.
 Repeated stress may also be a factor.
 Those that participate in sports or occupations that place undue stress on the forefoot may be more prone.